yirzhou/code-checker/README.md

 # Code Checker

-> An automated tool that scans a code of file and returns useful information
+> An automated tool that scans a code of file and returns useful information regarding the lines of code!

 ## Prerequisites